 This blog post started with me trying to write a transcript of the talk I gave at ICDE’19 this week on Efficient Synchronization of State-based CRDTs.
 Soon after, it derailed in this.

-UPDATE: The post with full transcript of the talk can now be found here.
+UPDATE: The full transcript of the talk can now be found here.

 The figure above was my first slide, where I attempted to explain the CRDT acronym.
 From right to left: